diffblue/gitlab/doc/update/zero_downtime.md

 Log in to your **primary** node, executing the following:

 1. Create an empty file at `/etc/gitlab/skip-auto-reconfigure`.
-This prevents upgrades from running `gitlab-ctl reconfigure`, which by default automatically stops GitLab, runs all database migrations, and restarts GitLab.
+This prevents upgrades from running `gitlab-ctl reconfigure`, which by default automatically stops GitLab, runs all database migrations, and restarts GitLab:

    ```shell
    sudo touch /etc/gitlab/skip-auto-reconfigure